dobrix13/gastro_rechner_wp_plugin/README.md

 - PHP for server-side functionality
 - React for the frontend interface
 - WordPress plugin architecture
+- Font Awesome for icons
 - CSS for styling with responsive design
 - Webpack for building assets
-- jsPDF for PDF generation

 ## License